 Anxiety Treatment Can Help You Find Relief

-As a therapist who truly understands how anxiety functions, I provide a space where you can feel calm enough to productively address challenges, but not so calm that you feel frustrated and stuck.
-During sessions, I meet you wherever you are and pose questions that can spark insights, with which you can better understand and manage your racing thoughts.
+As psychologists who truly understand how anxiety functions, we provide a space where you can feel calm enough to productively address challenges, but not so calm that you feel frustrated and stuck.
+During sessions, we meet you wherever you are and pose questions that can spark insights, with which you can better understand and manage your racing thoughts.
 As we work together, you can begin to assess your priorities and focus your energy and ambitions.

-My approach to anxiety therapy is very collaborative and solution-focused.
+Our approach to anxiety therapy is very collaborative and solution-focused.
 Together, we can explore the coping strategies you already have in place and determine which ones are no longer serving you.
-As we develop new, healthier strategies to mitigate anxious thoughts, you can expect me to listen intently with empathy, actively engaging with your needs and validating concerns as they arise.
-While therapy is a safe container for you to express your thoughts and feelings honestly, if I sense we are getting off track, I will pause, acknowledge any new concerns, and gently lead us back to your goals.
+As we develop new, healthier strategies to mitigate anxious thoughts, you can expect us to listen intently with empathy, actively engaging with your needs and validating concerns as they arise.
+While therapy is a safe container for you to express your thoughts and feelings honestly, if we sense we are getting off track, we will pause, acknowledge any new concerns, and gently lead us back to your goals.
 One issue at a time, we can get closer to overcoming the root causes that fuel your distress.

 One vital step toward managing anxiety is distinguishing between productive and unproductive thoughts.
 Using cognitive behavioral therapy (CBT) techniques, it’s possible to shift your perspective as worries arise, analyze your thoughts more objectively and realistically, and challenge them before they cause distress.

-After nine years as an active duty U.S. Navy Psychologist and now a psychologist in private practice, I have seen anxiety in many forms, and I know what it’s like to navigate high-stress situations and environments.
-I also know that anxiety can drain your energy and make even the greatest success feel like just another check on the to-do list.
+As doctors with decades of years practicing psychology, we have seen anxiety in many forms, and we know what it’s like to navigate high-stress situations and environments.
+We also know that anxiety can drain your energy and make even the greatest success feel like just another check on the to-do list.
 With help, it is possible to go through life with less effort and exhaustion.
 You can start trusting in yourself and accomplishing your goals with greater ease.

 You may have questions or concerns about anxiety therapy…